-- (1) The SFC may exercise its discretion, on a case-by-case basis, to grant a dispensation from strict compliance with the requirements on eligibility of Principals under paragraph 1.4.1 if the firm could demonstrate that there are valid and justifiable grounds for such dispensation, which will not prejudice the overall protection of investors' interest.
-In considering an application for such dispensation, the SFC may take into account, without limitation, the following: - (a) the nature and structure of the business of the group companies to which the sponsor belongs and internal resources and support that the group is able to provide in the carrying out of the sponsor work; - (b) the governance of the sponsor and/or its group companies by securities regulators in other leading and well-regulated markets;

-- (c) the standards of internal controls and risk management of the firm and/or its group of companies; and - (d) the compliance record of the sponsor in Hong Kong and other jurisdictions.
+- (f) whether the individual had a supervisory leading role in advising the client on IPO requirements under the Listing Rules including; - (i) advising the listing applicant on corporate and financial structure and compliance with the Listing Rules; - (ii) formulating listing timetable and related plans; and - (iii) supervision of the transaction, including due diligence and IPO execution. - (2) The SFC may exercise its discretion, on a case-by-case basis, to grant a dispensation from strict compliance with the requirements on eligibility of Principals under Option 1 of paragraph 1.4.1 if the firm can demonstrate that there are valid and justifiable grounds for such dispensation, which will not prejudice the overall protection of investors' interests.
+In considering an application for such dispensation, the SFC may take into account, without limitation, the following: - (a) the nature and structure of the business of the group companies to which the sponsor belongs and internal resources and support that the group is able to provide in the carrying out of the sponsor work; - (b) the governance of the sponsor and/or its group companies by securities regulators in other leading and well-regulated markets; - (c) the standards of internal controls and risk management of the sponsor and/or its group of companies; and - (d) the compliance record of the sponsor in Hong Kong and other jurisdictions.

-The SFC may impose any conditions or require the provision of undertakings by a sponsor and/or its group of companies as it considers appropriate in granting a dispensation abovementioned.
+The SFC may impose such conditions, or require the provision of undertakings by a sponsor and/or its group of companies as it considers appropriate in granting a dispensation abovementioned.

-(2) For the avoidance of doubt, the requirements set out at paragraphs 1.4.1(2) and (3) apply to Principals as initial eligibility criteria only, and are not continuing requirements.
-However, the Principals should at all times ensure that they remain competent in their role as Principals.
+(3) For the avoidance of doubt, the requirements set out at paragraph 1.4.1 apply to Principals as initial eligibility criteria only, and are not continuing requirements.
+However, Principals should at all times ensure that they remain competent in their role as Principals.